-He noticed Christine’s face twitch, as if she were about to deny Robert’s request now that the plane was moving, but she said of course and a moment later delivered Robert a small bottle of vodka and a glass filled with ice and juice.
+He noticed Christine’s face twitch, as if she were about to deny Robert’s request, but she said of course and a moment later delivered Robert a small bottle of vodka and a glass filled with ice and juice.
 Robert handed the glass and bottle across the aisle.

 “Here you go,” he said.
 “I hope it helps.”

 The woman looked grateful.
 “You can keep the juice, I’ll take the vodka.
 I’m Nadine, by the way.”